 Communication Systems at KTH

 The programme takes a holistic view on the Internet infrastructure together with its services and applications, and covers the important fields required to develop global communication systems for the next generation.
 The programme also covers novel concepts and topics, the current trends on the internet such as cloud computing, software-defined networking, 5G mobile network technology, and the Internet of Things.
 Students will also learn about the fundamental design principles behind the internet, which has enabled explosive growth and has in turn stimulated the introduction of new business ideas and ventures..

 Students work in a research environment with ample experimental resources and in close contact with the industry – including leading system manufacturers, service developers and providers, and advanced early adopters.
 The first study period consists of mandatory core courses, which provide in-depth knowledge in the areas of communication systems and networks.
-The program continues with specialization tracks including some mandatory courses within the track and a wide range of elective courses, allowing the student to specialize within the programme subject areas.
+The programme continues with specialisation tracks including some mandatory courses within the track and a wide range of elective courses, allowing the student to specialise within the programme subject areas.
 Many courses are problem-oriented, with self-directed and project-based work.
 The fourth term is devoted to the master's degree project.
 The purpose of the degree project is for students to demonstrate the skills acquired during the programme by applying them to solve realistic problems.
 The topic of the degree project may be suggested from a number of sources such as a professor, external agency, an industry collaborator or the student but should be relevant to the focus of the course work, and must be approved as a topic by the potential degree project examiner.